 At this point, Zack enters into open rebellion against the company, slaughtering a number of relatively innocent footsoldiers.
-I’ve said it before, and I’ll probably keep saying it from here till the franchise ends, but Square Enix just doesn’t think of minor enemies as people.
+I’ve said it before, and I’ll probably keep having to say it from here till the franchise ends, but Square Enix just doesn’t think of minor enemies as people.
 One of the guards starts dragging Cloud away, and you for whatever reason aren’t allowed to attack this person.
 Instead, you have to break up the fight, then approach the grunt, then break up another fight, then approach the grunt again… Also, while I can’t be certain thanks to a misplaced note, I think this was the fight where Tseng showed up on the DMW and he essentially helped us to betray the company with his DMW helicopter attack.
+I realize the DMW Limits are probably supposed to be metaphorical, but I can’t imagine what they’re supposed to represent, exactly.
 This game is just full of systems you just aren’t supposed to question.

 After this series of fights is over, Zack remarks how he’s feeling weak, even having trouble against “these guys.”
 Ah yes, let’s top this all off by insulting the dead, that’s the ticket.
 Zack decides that he needs to regroup at the mansion, which means he essentially has to drag Cloud all the way back that he already come.
-After this, Zack decides that Cloud isn’t going to get any better if he’s wearing “mako infused clothes” and goes off into the mansion to find some (Zack does nothing for his own clothes – mind that while Hojo said that Zack’s immune, he’s still carrying Cloud from place to place).
+After this, Zack decides that Cloud isn’t going to get any better if he’s wearing “mako infused clothes” and goes off into the mansion to find some (Zack does nothing for his own clothes.
+Mind that while Hojo said that Zack’s immune, Cloud is not, and he’s still carrying Cloud from place to place).
 “New clothes are important, buddy!
 First priority stuff!
 After dragging you there and back, that is.
 Anyway I’m off to the crypt full of dead things.”